gferreira/fb-variable-values/docs/pages/reference/glyph-validator.md

 get default…
 : Open a dialog to select the default source to check the current font against.

-glyph tests
+reload
+: Reload the default font from disk (in case it has changed).

+checks
-: Click to select which glyph attributes to check and report on.
+: Select which glyph attributes to check and report on.

 font window
 : Show/hide check results in the Font Overview’s glyph cells.

 glyph window
 : Show/hide check results in the Glyph View.

+mark glyphs
+: Apply mark colors to different types of glyphs.

 </div>
 </div>